CougPhenomics/ImagingPAMProcessing/README.md

 The workflow in this repository uses both Python and R and assumes you are familiar enough with these to use them.
 In general though, there is very little code you should need to modify.

 The quickest way to install python, jupyter, and plantcv is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a lightweight version of Anaconda).
 Follow the installation instructions for [plantcv](https://plantcv.readthedocs.io/en/stable/installation/) to get everything setup.
-You may also need to install additional packages as defined at the top of the scripts.
+You may also need to install additional packages as defined at the top of the python scripts, see [`scripts/psII.py`](scripts/psII.py).
+This is usually done at the anaconda prompt with `conda install <package name>`.

 To install R, download [R from CRAN](https://www.r-project.org/) and then install [RStudio](https://www.rstudio.com/) to make it easier to work with R scripts.
+You will also need to install additional libraries as defined at the top of the R scripts, see [`scripts/makeVideos.R`](scripts/makeVideos.py) and [`reports/postprocessingQC.Rmd`](reports/postprocessingQC.Rmd).

 Lastly, download this repository as a .zip file (see green "Clone or download" button) and extract it to your computer.